Trishan8/omegasd18.github.io/content/about/index.md

 ## Hi, Soumya here!

 I'm currently a third year undergraduate student in mathematics at Indian Statistical Institute, Bangalore.
-My interests are in Algebraic Topology, Algebraic Geometry and Differential Geometry.
+My interests are in Algebraic Topology, Algebraic Geometry and Differential Geometry

 The motivation behind this blog was to share my thoughts on mathematics and my experiences.
 I should thank Bikram for helping me setting up the website, particularly helping me setting up $\LaTeX$ without which this website wouldn't have been fruitful.